spion/fez/README.md

 ![](fez.png)

 Fez is an über fast build tool based on [tup][2] and engineered for Javascript.
 Build specs are defined as sets of transformational relationships between files.
 This set of rules is used to construct a build graph which is efficiently traversable, enabling Fez to do only the work which needs to be done, and to do work in parallel where appropriate.
-Fez is *fast*, the internals are *clever*, and build specs are *succinct*.

-Let's say we have the following ruleset:
+Let's look at the following ruleset:

     *.less -> %f.css
     *.css -> %f.min.css